Douglas Lifeboat Station: 1866 onwards

-In 1896, following a meeting between the RNLI and Douglas Harbour Commissioners, a new boat house on the Battery Quay was commissioned, along with a slipway.
-A replacement boat was also ordered, another 42-foot 12-oared self-righting boat, built by Rutherford of Birkenhead.
-Costing £618, she was also named Civil Service No.6 (ON 384), arriving in Douglas on 5 June 1896.
-The entire cost was met by the Civil Service Fund.
+Following a meeting between the RNLI and Douglas Harbour Commissioners in 1896, a new boat house on the Battery Quay was commissioned, along with a slipway.
+A replacement boat was also ordered, another 42 ft 12-oared self-righting boat, built by Rutherford of Birkenhead.
+Costing £618, she was also named Civil Service No. 6 (ON 384), arriving in Douglas on 5 June 1896.
+The entire cost was met by the Civil Service Lifeboat Fund.
 Thomas Rose was withdrawn from service.